HerringtonDarkholme/rs-perf-talk/slides.md

 * Almost all native TS parsers have parallel support, except tree-sitter

-* Native will not parse more files at the same time slower
+* Native will not parse more four files at the same time

 ---